Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Sensitivity study design

 \subsection{Choice of the $h^2$ parameter values}

 The results of the sensitivity study for the clustering algorithm showed that for a signal of $f=\unit[1500]{Hz}$ and $\alpha=0.1$ the detection distance was up to $\unit[1.2]{Mpc}$.
-Using equation \eqref{eq.3a} we see that the conventional algorithms can detect gravitational wave strains of value $h \approx 4 \times 10^{-24}$.
+Using equation \eqref{eq.3a} we see that the SC algorithm can detect gravitational-wave strains of value $h \approx 4 \times 10^{-24}$.
 Values of the same order are obtained if we substitute the results for the other 8 waveforms.
 For example from table 1 in \citep{rmodespaper} we see that for $f=\unit[700]{Hz}$ and $\alpha=0.01$ we get a detection distance of $\unit[0.043]{Mpc}$.
 Substituting in equation \eqref{eq.3a} we get $h=1.2 \times 10^{-24}$.
-Therefore, the value of $h \approx 10^{-24}$ will become a reference point because this is the value of gravitational wave strain the MLAs will have to detect if they are shown to be at least as efficient as the conventional clustering algorithms \citep{stochtrack}.
+Therefore, the value of $h \approx 10^{-24}$ will become a reference point because this is the value of gravitational wave strain the MLAs will have to detect if they are shown to be at least as efficient as the SC algorithm \citep{stochtrack}.

-If we consider supernova events at distances in the range from $\unit[1]{Kpc}$ to $\unit[1]{Mpc}$ then the corresponding range for the gravitational wave strain values is $h \approx 10^{-24}$ to $10^{-21}$.
-Therefore, there are several approaches in determining the range of $h^2$ values for the injection maps produced for the training of the MLAs:
+If we consider supernova events at distances in the range from $\unit[1]{kpc}$ to $\unit[1]{Mpc}$ then the corresponding range for the gravitational wave strain values is $h \approx 10^{-24}$ to $10^{-21}$.
+Therefore, there are several approaches in determining the range of $h^2$ values for the injection maps produced for the training of the MLAs.
+The first approach was to produce one set of data with injections at distances distributed in such a way that the $h^2$ values are uniformly distributed in the range: \\